hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 a baseline for performance in pure python code, providing an answer for the "Python is slow" detractors.
-The techniques used to make ``cpyext`` performant will let PyPy become an alternative for people who mix C extensions with python, which, it turns out, is just about everyone, in particular those using the various scientific libraries.
-Today, many developers are forced to seek performance by converting code from python to a lower language.
+The techniques used to make ``cpyext`` performant will let PyPy become an alternative for people who mix C extensions with Python, which, it turns out, is just about everyone, in particular those using the various scientific libraries.
+Today, many developers are forced to seek performance by converting code from Python to a lower language.
 We feel there is no reason to do this, but in order to prove it we must be able to run both their python and their C extensions performantly, then we can begin to educate them how to write JIT-friendly code in the first place.